How to make a GitHub Action that exposes a SSH server

 We only allow the Unix user who the workflow is running as, and we allow

-symbols with a sed
+replace those $USER and $PWD symbols with a sed command before

 starting the server, you can’t actually use variables in here otherwise.